Jieiku/abridge/README.md

 - `security_header_csp` - Content Security policy, to enfore security rules: [observatory](https://observatory.mozilla.org), [csp-google](https://csp-evaluator.withgoogle.com/)

 - `js_search_index` - The search index file to include in the header, comment out to disable.
-- `prestyle` - The script file used to preload: FontAwesome, Katex, external Google Fonts.
+- `js_prestyle` - The script file used to preload: FontAwesome, Katex, external Google Fonts.
 - `js_search` - The search script file to include in the header, comment out to disable.

 - `js_theme` - Used for the Theme Switcher, to facilitate localstorage.